Data-Science-for-Linguists-2024/Class-Lounge/guestbooks/maya.md

 - As you noted, there's some buggy code to fix up, but what you have as of now is looking good

 - I learned a bit about how to remove a larger list of characters from a bigger dataset from the first processing notebook

+## Teresa'a Feedback

+- It seems like the data is in a particularly difficult format for analysis since the data is different files, each with multiple speakers, and there is so much annotation.
+But you seem to be dealing with this well with the combination of separate dfs and the cleaning!
+- I agree with others that a little bit more explanation via comments in the code or markdown cells would be helpful.
+- I didn't know much of anything about stance taking so the very clearly written overview and literature review in the project plan was very helpful!
+It helped me understand the motivation for the project a lot better.